Sarah Peters: Career

-Personal
+Personal life

 Peters is married to Matt, a Marine veteran.
 She came out as bisexual to her family at age 16.
 In March 2021, she came out publicly as pansexual on the floor of the Nevada Assembly as a part of a speech in support of the Nevada Equal Rights Amendment.
 Peters told the Las Vegas Review-Journal that at first, because she had a husband and children, she did not speak about her pansexuality, but she later changed her opinion, believing it was an opportunity to come out and support LGBTQ people.

-Peters is one of three openly pansexual legislators in the United States, along with Mary Gonzalez of Texas and Lisa Bunker of New Hampshire.
-Additionally, she is the first lawmaker in Nevada that identifies as pansexual.
+Peters is one of three openly pansexual legislators in the United States, along with Mary González of Texas and Lisa Bunker of New Hampshire.
+Additionally, she is the first pansexual lawmaker in Nevada.